Brayheart/ai_landing_page/README.md

 The Conversation Genome Project is a platform that provides AI-powered character interactions through the Personas API.
 This project enables developers to implement rich, contextual AI characters for various applications including customer service bots, e-commerce sales assistants, gaming NPCs, and more.

-## Features

-- **Extensive Character Database**: Access to 6 million individual characters with 500TB+ of conversational training data
-- **Character Customization**: Create and deploy custom AI characters with unique personalities, backgrounds, and traits
-- **Simple API Integration**: Easy-to-implement API for adding character interactions to any application
-- **Multiple Use Cases**: Ready for implementation in games, customer service, e-commerce, education, and more
-- **Responsive Design**: Fully responsive web interface that works on all devices
-- **Modern UI Components**: Clean, modern UI with animated components and interactive elements

 ## Technologies Used

 - HTML5